hapax/hapax.github.io/assets/visual-qft.md

 joined the endpoints to obtain a marked directed polygon.

 Our first task was to see how the standard basis elements looked.
-They were mostly indistinguishable, and rather than abandon our new toy, we decided to find a basis that matched it.
+They were mostly indistinguishable.
+Rather than abandon our new toy, we decided to find a basis that matched it.
 Using polygons suggested a base of regular polygons, and either by direct computation, or group theory, we saw this choice worked.